 - begin to understand basic terms and functions within Cascade

-Phase 2 training serves as a basic, technical training for Cascade.
+Overview training serves as a basic, technical training for Cascade.
 You'll receive an introduction to the user interface covering topics such as login, system preferences, and basic menu options.
 You'll also learn how to enter several content types such as news, events, stories and images.
 Additionally, you'll cover the fundamentals of how to publish your website and any content added on a regular basis.

-Phase 3 is an optional opportunity for you to ask questions about how to make changes or develop your specific site further.
+The Cascade Open Lab training is an optional opportunity for you to ask questions about how to make changes or develop your specific site further.
 It will be an open lab hosted by the Web Development team in the IT training lab.
 Each session will have a maximum capacity to ensure everyone can receive dedicated assistance.
 Please feel free to bring any questions, concerns or feedback you have regarding your site or Cascade, in general.